 SLPs at the VA are an integral part of the rehabilitation team, helping patients relearn how to speak.
 Being able to make a difference in the lives of wounded veterans and other patient groups is why so many SLPs choose to enter the profession.

 The VA represents just one of many employers of SLPs in Virginia.
-The Virginia Workforce Connection expects to see growth of 28.4 percent in the number of speech-language pathologists licensed in the state during the ten-year period leading up to 2024, greatly outpacing the national average of 21 percent during this time.
+Over the decade leading up to 2030, the number of SLP jobs in Virginia is forecast to increase by 28%, greatly outpacing the national average of 19% during this time.

 To become a speech therapist in Virginia, you need to become familiar with the licensing requirements set forth by the Board of Speech-Language Pathology and Audiology, which include earning a master’s degree in speech-language pathology, completing a clinical fellowship, and passing the national SLP exam.